youdeshi/youdeshi.github.io.hexo/source/_posts/How-to-use-Hexo-in-Github-Pages-1.md

 ### 1. Create repositories in Github.

-- Create _<username>.github.io_ repository for the Github Pages.
+- Create _<yourusername>.github.io_ repository for the Github Pages.
-- Create another repository as the blog generator, I recommend using _<username>.github.io.hexo_ in this case.
+- Create another repository as the blog generator, I recommend using _<yourusername>.github.io.hexo_ in this case.

 ### 2. Install Hexo locally